 Functional Proteomics in Metabolism in the Deshmukh Group

-Our goal is to investigate protein dynamics and how they relate to metabolism.
-By using Mass-Spectrometry-based proteomics, we provide detailed understanding of the molecular mechanisms that regulate whole-body metabolism.
-We uncover new insights into metabolic disease, and strategies for their prevention and treatment.
+Our goal is to investigate how diet and exercise alters intra- and intercellular communication and hence the metabolism.
+We employ Mass-Spectrometry-based proteomics to study cellular communication and uncover new insights into metabolic diseases, and strategies for their prevention and treatment.

 The development of metabolic diseases are highly complex and likely to be the result of altered cellular communication via proteins.

 The Deshmukh Group combines state-of-the art proteomics technology with in vivo and in vitro expertise, to address how changes in intra- and intercellular communication affect metabolism during health and disease.
 We are specifically interested in how exercise and diet influence intracellular signaling via protein post-translational modifications and inter-organ communication via secreted factors.

 Associate Professor Atul Deshmukh explains; “Our new approach of combining proteomics within metabolic studies provides previously unobtainable mechanistic insight into the development and treatment of metabolic diseases.”

 High-intensity interval training remodels the proteome and acetylome of human skeletal muscle